mikelangelo-project/scotty-workload-csdc/README.md

 You need to just change default values of  "keyvalue_flavor", "manager_flavor","client_flavor","image_id" .

 ### Running The Test
-Inorder tor run bencharmk on openstack you just need to run
+In order tor run bencharmk on openstack first you need to source your openrc file from openstack and then run
 ```sh
 python run.py -a
 ```